We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 The biggest complaint with DeWalt is about the battery.
-Some heavy users say that after 2 years the battery won’t hold a charge for more than a few minutes.
+Some heavy users say that after two years, the battery won’t hold a charge for more than a few minutes.
 A smaller percentage of customers report that the chuck malfunctions often.
 Lastly, a common theme is that the LED light built into the drill gets blocked by the chuck and, therefore, is useless.

-All of these complaints are completely valid, however, as I mentioned, I have not experienced these same issues with my drill.
+All of these complaints are entirely valid; however, as I mentioned, I have not experienced these same issues with my drill.

-With DeWalt, you get a brand that is trusted by the pros, it comes with two batteries, a generous warranty, a service contract, and a money back guarantee.
+With DeWalt, you get a brand that is trusted by the pros, two batteries, a generous warranty, a service contract, and a money-back guarantee.

 If you’re leaning towards DeWalt, I highly recommend checking out Milwaukee as well.
 Their drills are very similar to DeWalt in quality, performance, and price.
 Check out our recent comparison of Milwaukee vs. DeWalt to learn their similarities and differences and get all the details.

 Now you know what to look for in a household drill and have all the information you need to make the best decision for your needs.
-To read dozens of reviews and learn more, both drills are available on Amazon at the links below:
+You can read dozens of reviews and check the current prices on Amazon at the links below: